 • Civil society – charities, social enterprises and community groups, as well as funders and commissioners.

-We are part of the What Works Network and The Evidence Quarter.
+We were part of the What Works Network and The Evidence Quarter.
 This network improves the way government and other organisations create, share and use high-quality, robust evidence for decision-making.

-As a registered Community Interest Company, we are a non-profit organisation that relies on funding grants and donations to continue our work.
+As a registered Community Interest Company, we were a non-profit organisation that relied on funding grants.
+View former funders and partners.

 Key moments from our work and history